 Still full of energy, we ended our day at Burnham Park for biking and strolling around.

 This is another wonderful moment for us in the City of Pines.
 Our next day activity is in Barrio Pagudpud in La Union for a refreshing swim.

 On our fourth visit, we will indulge ourselves for a thrilling activity at Camp John Hay.
 Good night Baguio, till we meet again.

 Baguio City is still the undisputed Summer Capital of the Philippines because of its cool mountain weather and pines trees.
 Situated in Northern Luzon, this is a popular destination especially during the stifling season in our country.

 There are three main roads in getting there.
 One is through Kennon Road, the fastest way but dangerous because of landslides during rainy season.
 The other two are Marcos Highway and Naguillian Highway which are safer though travel time will take a bit longer.

-We left Manila by 3 pm, my hubby behind the wheels.
-It was almost ten pm when we reached our destination.
+We left Manila by 3:00 pm, my hubby behind the wheels.
+It was almost 10:00 pm when we reached our destination.
 Noel’s house was a three-story apartelle.
 We stayed on the third floor where it has three rooms and two bathrooms.
 We had a light snack.
-While everybody was busy I went awhile in the balcony.
-It was an amazing night to gaze among the stars.
-I have enough solitude and time to contemplate on many things.
+While everybody was busy, I went awhile in the balcony to star gaze.
+It was an amazing night where I had enough solitude and time to contemplate on many things.